 In summary, a cumulative insight from the study of environmental, stochastic and genetic factors is required for the ultimate understanding and cure of these diseases.

 Copyright 2005 Suma Prabhu Shankar

 Shankar, Suma Prabhu.
-"Modifier genes in the phenotypic manifestation of primary disease-causing mutations." dissertation, University of Iowa, 2005.
+"Modifier genes in the phenotypic manifestation of primary disease-causing mutations."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2005.